International Visitor Conservation and Tourism Levy (IVL)

 New Zealand Cycle Trail Enhancement and Extension Fund – apply online

-Documents relating to the IVL and ETA
+Documents relating to the IVL and NZeTA

 Establishment and consultation